dantasjv/pokedex-with-react-and-hooks/README.md

-# Create Pokedéx with React and Hooks
+# Create Pokemon List with React
-Direct application of React with Hooks to simulate a Pokedex.
+Simple application in React to create a list of Pokemons.